haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen-bioexcel2024/index.md

 We have recently added a new contact analysis module to HADDOCK3 that generates for each cluster both a contact matrix of the entire system showing all contacts within a 4.5Å cutoff and a chord chart representation of intermolecular contacts.

 In the current workflow we run, those files can be found in the `11_contactmap` directory.
-These are again html files with interactive plots (hoover with your mouse over the plots).
+These are again html files with interactive plots (hover with your mouse over the plots).

 <a class="prompt prompt-info">
-Open in your favorite web browser the _cluster1_contmap_chordchart.html_ file to analyse the intermolecular contacts of the best ranked cluster.
+Open in your favorite web browser the _cluster1_contmap_chordchart.html_ file to analyse the intermolecular contacts of the best-ranked cluster.
 </a>

 This file taken from the pre-computed run can also directly be visualized [here](cluster1_contmap_chordchart.html){:target="_blank"}